p2panda/handbook/CONTRIBUTING.md

 **3. Review and Merge Phase**

 - The PR can be reviewed by anyone.
-- The p2panda [project maintainers](/CODEOWNERS) approve the PR and merge it
+- The p2panda [project maintainers](/CODEOWNERS) approve the PR and merge it.
 - The specification is now part of the handbook!

 **4. Happy Phase!** 🎆

-- the newly released specification is announced by the facilitator in the #p2panda channel in rocket.chat"
+- The newly released specification is announced by the facilitator in the #p2panda channel in rocket.chat".